Hariharan161297/Copper_modelling/README.md

 ## Introduction
-The Industrial Copper Modeling project focuses on predicting the selling price and status (won or lost) in the industrial copper market using machine learning regression and classification algorithms.
-By exploring the dataset, performing data cleaning and preprocessing, and applying various machine learning techniques, we aim to develop models that can accurately predict the selling price and status in the copper market.
+The Industrial Copper Modeling project focuses on predicting the selling price  in the industrial copper market using machine learning regression.
+By exploring the dataset, performing data cleaning and preprocessing, and applying various machine learning techniques, we aim to develop models that can accurately predict the selling price in the copper market.

 ## Dataset
-The dataset used for this analysis contains information about industrial copper transactions, including variables such as selling price, quantities, and status (won or lost).
+The dataset used for this analysis contains information about industrial copper transactions, including variables such as selling price, quantities.
 It provides a comprehensive view of the copper market and factors that influence the outcomes of transactions.

 ## Project Learnings
 The main learnings from this project are as follows: